Madeleine Kamman: Family

-Born Madeleine Marguerite Pin in Courbevoie, France, she was the daughter of Charles Pin and his wife Simone, nee Labarriere.
+Born Madeleine Marguerite Pin in Courbevoie, France, she was the daughter of Charles Pin and his wife Simone, née Labarriere.
 She studied at the Sorbonne and Le Cordon Bleu in Paris.
 In 1960, she married Alan Kamman, a civil engineer, and moved to America.
 The couple had two sons.
-Kamman suffered from Alzheimer disease in her last years and died in Middlebury, Vermont, at the age of 87.
+Kamman suffered from Alzheimer's disease in her last years and died in Middlebury, Vermont, at the age of 87.

 Recognition

 Kamman was recognized by chefs including James Beard for her discerning palate and knowledge of the history, culture and science of food, as well as her passion for celebrating the food cooked by women in the home as much as the masters of haute cuisine.
-She has been celebrated as a leader of what she called "cuisine personelle" — part of the nouvelle cuisine movement that reinvented the classics of French classical cuisine — and as one of the world's most authoritative and exacting teachers of cooking — a "teacher's teacher" — who has Influenced the development of American chefs and the American cookery scene.
+She has been celebrated as a leader of what she called "cuisine personelle"—part of the nouvelle cuisine movement that reinvented the classics of French classical cuisine—and as one of the world's most authoritative and exacting teachers of cooking—a "teacher's teacher"—who has influenced the development of American chefs and the American cookery scene.

 Kamman first learned to cook as a young girl at her aunt's Michelin-starred restaurant in Touraine, France.'
 She returned to Paris at the end of the World War 2 with the hope of attending university, but finances required her to work.
 She later attended Le Cordon Bleu in Paris, and met, in 1959, the American Alan Kamman.
 They married and moved to Philadelphia, but, by her own admission, she did not easily adjust to life in the United States, in part because she found American cooking and ingredients in the early 1960s inferior to those of her native France.
 She suffered from depression, but used cooking as an antidote, and started giving cooking classes in 1966.
-In 1968, Kamman moved to the Boston area and thereafter opened a cooking school, The Modern Gourmet, with a restaurant, Chez La Mère Madeleine, staffed by students from the cooking school.
+In 1968, she moved to the Boston area and thereafter opened a cooking school, The Modern Gourmet, with a restaurant, Chez La Mère Madeleine, staffed by students from the cooking school.